UriCVV/data-project-I/README.md

   - `main.py`: The main Python script for running the analysis. (**Under construction...** Could not automatize the cleaning and vizualization proces, lack of time)

 ## Dataset
-The dataset used for this analysis contains information about shark attacks, including details such as the date of the attack, location, activities at the time of the attack, gender of the victims, age, and more.
-The data goes from year 1543 to 2018.
-The data was cleaned to remove missing values and ensure it was suitable for analysis.
+This analysis focuses on a dataset of shark attacks, aiming to gain insights into the patterns and trends surrounding shark attacks.
+The dataset spans from the year 1543 to 2018 and provides valuable information about the victims, activities at the time of the attacks, mortality rates, time of day, geographical locations and more...

 ## Questions and Analysis
 ### Question 1: Are sharks gender discriminative?